matthiasfostel/LineageOS_Rhine_Amami/README.md

 # local_manifests
 roomservice.xml file used for LOS build of Sony Z1 Compact (amami)

-* Instructions require following system requirements. *
+* Instructions assume following system requirements. *

 Ubuntu 16 LTS
 More CPUs the faster a compile, up to total in system.